lingsoft/haily-memad-lid-pipeline-test-/README.md

 Credits and more information about the original pipeline is available [here](https://github.com/MeMAD-project/memad-lid-pipeline), models used in the pipeline [here](https://zenodo.org/record/4486873#.YaXpQi0Rr0o)\
 In general:
 - Pass input audio into diarization and ASR system to obtain audio segmentation according to speaker changes
-- Audio file and diarization file then goes to the Memad LID pipeline, output is ELG json response which contains identified languages of different segments and also memad performance report.
+- Audio file and diarization file then goes to the Memad LID pipeline, output is ELG json response which contains identified languages of different segments and also Memad performance report.

 ## General setup
 You will need: